SmithWillSuffice/ohanga-pai/content/questions/12_pension_funds.md

 that a Kiwi engineer named Bill Phillips is credited with "discovering."
 This NAIRU is manifested in what is known as the *Phillips Curve.*

-This is a curve plotting unemployment ($x$ axis) against inflation $y$ axis).
+This is a curve plotting unemployment ($x$ axis) against inflation ($y$ axis).
-Phillips showed that if import prices are relatively stable, and labour wage bids are effective, then the private sector cannot reach full employment without accelerating inflation (they need to raise prices continually to afford the ever higher wage demands). the workers will demand the wages because the prices rise.
+Phillips showed that if import prices are relatively stable, and labour wage bids are effective, then the private sector cannot reach full employment without accelerating inflation (they need to raise prices continually to afford the ever higher wage demands).
+The workers will demand the wages because the prices rise.
+There follows a spiral upwards (hypothetically).

+The unemployment level that equilibrates this competition between capital and labour is computed numerically to be roughly where a unit increase in wage results in the same percentage unit rise in the price level (i.e., at unit slope, but this is only in a model, in the real world it will depend upon industrial and political and social institutions).
+That is the NAIRU rate.
+(The word "rate" here can confuse scientists, it means the percentage change.)
+If we go below the NAIRU labour wage demands gain more power and we go back up the curve, conversely if the price level goes too high above NAIRU employers gain more power and can bid down the wage demand (or fire workers) and we go back down the curve.

+The thinking of the elite snobs is that if labour ever gain too much power they will push the whole economy up the Phillips curve, which we call *hyperinflation* --- which is *the* big bogeyman for people who like to live off inheritances.

-The conservative and neoliberal solution to avoid hyperinflation is to suppress wages, artificially, and so we have had generations suffering labour union crushing and semi-fascistic state police crackdowns on labour strikes and what not that in the old days used to be the way workers could get their fair wage bargain.
+The conservative and neoliberal solution to avoid hyperinflation is to suppress wages, artificially, and so we have had generations suffering labour union crushing and semi-fascistic state police crackdowns on labour strikes and whatnot that in the old days used to be the way workers could get their fair wage bargain.

-In modern times the wage bargain is unfair, the capitalist bosses won, ad labor lost.
+In modern times the wage bargain is more unfair than it has ever been in probably 100 years, the capitalist bosses won, and organized labour lost.
 We live in misery in the working class.
 Or at least relative misery.
 Life ain't bad for many in New Zealand because we've always profited off our productive land.
-But life is tougher today than it ever needed to be, because the Neoliberals drank the NAIRU koolaid and deliberately used government power (through privatization, deregulation, union-busting, and laissez faire) to crush the working class.
+But life is tougher today than it ever needed to be for Gen-X and Gen-Y, because the Neoliberals (Gen-Boomer) drank the NAIRU koolaid and deliberately used government power (through privatization, deregulation, union-busting, and laissez faire) to crush the working class.

 So why was Phillips wrong?

 Bill Phillips was not wrong.
-It was the economists who were wrong in reading Phillips' papers (remember Phillips was an engineer, not an economist, so he was not allowed to interpret his own work for the elite educated class of academic ivory tower economists.)
+It was the economists who were wrong in reading Phillips' papers (remember Phillips was an engineer, not an economist, so he was not allowed to interpret his own work for the elite educated class of academic ivory tower economists).
 John Maynard Keynes understood though, and never would have subscribed to the NAIRU mythology.

-What Keynes knew (and I suspect Phillips too) was that **(i)** while it was true that the private sector being given enough sales to afford the wage demands of workers who see the rich getting richer off their fat lazy asses, cannot sustain full employment without raising their sales prices, **(ii)*** the government can always hire any unemployed, without putting pressure on their prices!
+What Keynes knew (and I suspect Phillips too) was that **(i)** while it was true that the private sector being given enough sales to afford the wage demands of workers who see the rich getting richer off their fat lazy asses, cannot sustain full employment without raising their sales prices, **(ii)** the government can always hire any unemployed, without putting pressure on *their* prices! the monopolist is price setter, not price taker, and the government is the currency monopolist.

 What Keynes implicitly understood was that governments were currency monopolists, so never can run out of their own money, and can always pay the wages for